 Once permission to interview is granted, whether offsite, by phone, or the final on campus interview, there are guidelines on how to execute an effective interview process.
 Remember some questions are illegal, and the candidates are interviewing Lehigh just as much as Lehigh is interviewing them.

 Guidelines for Interview Questions is a useful reminder about questions that are and are not OK to ask.
 Remember these apply even at off-campus meals and in virtual interviews.
+Share these with everyone who will interact with a candidate.

 Provide the candidate a copy of or a link to the Resources and Information for Faculty Diversity, Inclusion, Equity, Support and Success and other materials important to understanding the college, departent and program.
-Ideally this should be shared before the candidate arrives in town; if physical copies or tri-folders are used, you can have it available at the hotel upon check-in.
+Ideally this should be shared before the candidate arrives in town; if physical copies are used, you can have it available at the hotel upon check-in.

 Aim to conduct a structured type of interview so that all candidates experience similar questions, meetings, breaks, interview duration, etc.